ismailassil/minishell/README.md

 For a list of built-in commands and their usage, you can use the `help` command within Minishell.

-## Contributing
+## Contribution

-This project has been developed with Achraf Ben Cheikh from the 1337 school project.
+This project has been collaboratively developed in conjunction with Achraf Ben Cheikh from the 1337 school project.
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## Acknowledgements